 I ask you to consider options to protect our youth.
 Consider options that are idealistic in a way to prevent these children from entering a situation that has dire results.
 Giving kids a healthy outlet for growth; whether it be in the arts, sports, science, mentorship, community service, or alternative education can make a higher impact than any type of incarceration in youth non-violent offenders.

-Help us reach these kids before it is too late… Let PREVENTION be most important word we use when speaking of youth incarceration.
+Help us reach these kids before it is too late… Let PREVENTION be most important word we use when speaking of youth incarceration and make change to disrupt the “school to prison pipeline” NOW.